DSpace/RestContract/input-forms.md

 it is important to note that the field definition contains special attribute that in an ideal HAL representation should be replaced with links but for simplicity we have preferred to expose as string
 * authority: the name of the authority used to retrieve value for the input [see authorities](authorities.md)
 * metadata: the key of the metadata field to use to store the input

-## Search methods
-### findByCollection
-**/api/configuration/input-forms/search/findByCollection?uuid=<:collection-uuid>**

-It returns the input form that apply to a specific collection eventually fallback to the default configuration